The aphrodisiac history of abalone

 There has been experimentation in California to spawn the state’s over-fished white abalone in controlled environments.
 Hydrogen peroxide added to an abalone tank acts as, well, an aphrodisiac for this prized aphrodisiac—yes, even gastropods need the help of an aphrodisiac on occasion.
 The hope is that eventually California scientists will operate abalone fisheries to help supply the increasing global demand for this delicacy.

 It is not the body of this marine snail, but the large, muscular foot that is served at the table.
 Common preparations include serving raw as sushi or ceviche, grilling, batter frying and sautéing.
 In Chinese homeopathy, the shell is often ground to powder and used in soups as an added aphrodisiac boost.

 Like many of the aphrodisiacs of the ocean, abalone meat is high in protein and low in fat, making the sea snail an excellent food for sustaining stamina.
-It is a good source of selenium, which is shown to be effective as a mood enhancer.
-(Selenium is a particularly important nutrient for men, since sperm contains a high percentage of the mineral.)
+The aphrodisiac history of abalone may be due in part to the fact that it is a good source of selenium.
+(Selenium is shown to be effective as a mood enhancer.)
+Selenium is a particularly important nutrient for men, since sperm contains a high percentage of the mineral.
 It is a good source of magnesium, also essential for the production of sexual hormones.
 Lastly, abalone contains vitamin B12, which can be helpful in raising metabolism.

 FREE APHRODISIAC NEWSLETTER